 Managing conflict remotely

 Leaders often find it challenging to mediate conflict from a remote setting and some even question whether they should be involved.
 Although the leader does not have full visibility of the team, they still have responsibility for the successful team dynamic and to ensure the health and psychological safety of all team members.
 If the conflict is not addressed, it can lead to broader business issues with productivity and sales compromised.
 In addition, engagement and culture may be damaged.
+In some cases it can fast track turnover and become a hurdle too big to jump.

 Key tips for leaders to minimise conflict in a remote work team